-This past weekend we celebrated the feast of Pentecost--the Church’s reminder of the fire and power of the Holy Spirit.
-The disciples were left in the upper room despondent, angry, and unclear about their future, just as many of us might feel during these chaotic times of pandemic, the recent killings of black Americans, and the uprise of so many communities in response.
+This past weekend we celebrated the feast of Pentecost – the Church’s reminder of the fire and power of the Holy Spirit.
+The disciples were left in the upper room despondent, angry, and unclear about their future, just as many of us might feel during these chaotic times of pandemic, the recent killings of black Americans, and the uprise in so many communities as a response.

-When Jesus returns, he infuses the confused disciples with the Holy Spirit with his breath.
+When Jesus returned, he infused the confused disciples with the Holy Spirit through his breath.
 The breath of Christ empowers, emboldens, and sends forth in stark contrast to the brutal seizure of the breath of George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others over the years.

 As a Lasallian Catholic ministry, we are called to always stand with the most oppressed and vulnerable populations as our faith demands a preferential option for those hurting most.
 Centuries of systematic racism in this country and around the world require long-deferred action on the part of people of faith and we hope to examine our blindspots while creating change here in our own communities as well as offer support and solidarity for true healing and justice around the world.

 We hope not to make empty statements without action.
 Discussion with students, alumni, and faculty have influenced the creation of this statement and will continue to drive the change that we desire in both our community and the world at large.
 We would like to let you know of some work already in progress at La Salle and invite you to stand with us for continuing advocacy, action, and reflection.